yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 Assets
 ------

-Yii 2.0 introduces a new concept called *asset bundle* which replaces the script package concept in 1.1.
+Yii 2.0 introduces a new concept called *asset bundle* that replaces the script package concept found in Yii 1.1.

-An asset bundle is a collection of asset files (e.g. JavaScript files, CSS files, image files, etc.) under a directory.
+An asset bundle is a collection of asset files (e.g. JavaScript files, CSS files, image files, etc.) within a directory.
 Each asset bundle is represented as a class extending [[yii\web\AssetBundle]].
-By registering an asset bundle via [[yii\web\AssetBundle::register()]], you will be able to make the assets in that bundle accessible via Web, and the page registering the bundle will automatically contain the references to the JavaScript and CSS files specified in that bundle.
+By registering an asset bundle via [[yii\web\AssetBundle::register()]], you make the assets in that bundle accessible via the Web.
+Unlike in Yii 1, the page registering the bundle will automatically contain the references to the JavaScript and CSS files specified in that bundle.

 Please refer to the [Managing Assets](output-assets.md) section for more details.